Child marriage: United States

-Child marriage, as defined by UNICEF, is observed in the United States.
+Child marriage, as defined by Committee on the Rights of the Child and UNICEF, is observed in the United States.
 The UNICEF definition of child marriage includes couples who are formally married, or who live together as a sexually active couple in an informal union, with at least one member – usually the girl – being less than 18 years old.
 The latter practice is more common in the United States, and it is officially called cohabitation.
 According to a 2010 report by the United States' National Center for Health Statistics, 2.1% of all girls in the 15–17 age group were either in a child marriage or in an informal union.
 In the age group of 15–19, 7.6% of all girls in the United States were formally married or in an informal union.
 The child marriage rates were higher for certain ethnic groups and states.
 In Hispanic groups, for example, 6.6% of all girls in the 15–17 age group were formally married or in an informal union, and 13% of the 15–19 age group were.
 Over 350,000 babies are born to teenage mothers every year in the United States, and over 50,000 of these are second babies to teen mothers.

 Laws regarding child marriage vary in the different states of the United States.
 Generally, children 16 and over may marry with parental consent, with the age of 18 being the minimum in all but two states to marry without parental consent.
-However all states but Delaware, New Jersey, and Pennsylvania have exceptions for child marriage within their laws, and although those under 16 generally require a court order in addition to parental consent, when those exceptions are taken into account, 17 states have no minimum age requirement.
+However, all states but 13 have exceptions for child marriage within their laws, and although those under 16 generally require a court order in addition to parental consent, when those exceptions are taken into account, four states have no minimum age requirement.
+It is the only UN member state that has not yet ratified the Convention on the Rights of the Child.